Reviewing a pull request

 For details on how authors and reviewers can collaborate and discuss a pull request, see Commenting on a pull request.

-- Access the pull request by either following links from an email notification, selecting a notification within the pull request inbox (in the upper-right), or searching for a pull request by clicking Pull requests on the sidebar (read more about searching for pull requests).
+- Access the pull request by either following links from an email notification, selecting a notification within the pull request inbox (in the upper-right), or searching for a pull request by selecting Pull requests on the sidebar (read more about searching for pull requests).

 - Leave some feedback about the changes, in any of the views, and use @ mentions to ask questions directly of your colleagues, who will receive a notification after you enter your comment.
 See Commenting on a pull request for more details about the various ways you can leave comments, including pull request tasks.